 The first day of our Kgalagadi camping was lacklustre, to say the least.
 But nature is unpredictable, and little did we know, the next few days were to bring extraordinary, spine-tingling encounters.

-As it turned out, camping in the Kgalagadi Transfrontier Park turned out to be one of our favourite experiences throughout Botswana and South Africa.
+As it turned out, camping in the Kgalagadi Transfrontier Park turned out to be one of our favourite experiences as we travelled throughout Botswana and South Africa.

-This guide will provide you with all the information needed to make your Kgalagadi camping plans much easier.
+This complete guide will provide you with all the information needed to make your Kgalagadi camping that much easier.

 Essential Guide to Camping in the Kgalagadi National Park